 The fresh fruit was crap but the dried fruit and nuts were amazing and after having no luck in 3 pharmacies amazingly it had hand sanitiser so we got excited and bought 2 bottles.
 We also found Coke Zero, red bull, yoghurts and brown bread.
 Dinner was sorted.

-The next day we had a slow start as we’d sorted out money and laundry etc, so we had a late breakfast before catching a marshrutka to the area where we had finished up the day before.
+The next day we had a slow start as we’d sorted out our money and laundry etc, so we had a late breakfast before catching a marshrutka to the area where we had finished up the day before.

 We explored squares and parks and enjoyed the sculptures from Bishkek’s burgeoning arts scene.
 The temperature was perfect (late 20’s with a slight breeze).
 We enjoyed being in civilisation whenever we wanted a break as there are lots of nice bars, restaurants and cafés.